contentauth/c2pa-attacks/README.md

 Security researchers can create self-signed certificate authorities and leaf certificates based on them.
 The C2PA project provides tools for generating certificates using OpenSSL in this repository: <https://github.com/c2pa-org/testing-private/tree/main/cert-generation>.

 Within this project, the sample directory has a certificate with some unexpected values in common fields that can be used for signing.
 These certificates are based on a self-signed CA so any tools that validate against a trusted CA list won't accept them.
 However, you can use them to ensure that your certificate parsers can handle unexpected characters.
-They do not represent a complrehensive attack suite but it is a place to start.
+They do not represent a comprehensive attack suite but it is a place to start.

 To use the certificates with unexpected characters, use the `malicious_certificate.json` manifest file when running your tests.
 It will use the `malicious_certificate.pem` file and the `malicious_certificate.key` file to sign the C2PA images.
 For more complete testing, you can use the C2PA [testing-private](https://github.com/c2pa-org/testing-private/tree/main/cert-generation) repository mentioned above to create your own certificate chains.
 If you just need to test certificates with different algorithms, then there is a baseline suite located here: <https://github.com/contentauth/c2pa-rs/tree/main/sdk/tests/fixtures/certs>.